 Henry and Eleanor

-When William the Conqueror died in 1087 AD, he left the throne of England to his sons William II and then Henry, and Henry left it to his daughter Matilda.
-The two Theophanos had just ruled Germany and the Roman Empire, and Matilda of Canossa was ruling Italy, after all.
-But when Henry died in 1135, his nephew Stephen of Blois grabbed the throne and wouldn't let Queen Matilda rule.
-Like Anna Comnena in Byzantium about the same time, Matilda fought Stephen for years, but she couldn't get into power.
+October 2016 - When William the Conqueror died in 1087 AD, he left the throne of England to his sons William II and then Henry, and Henry left it to his daughter Matilda, the widow of Henry V of Germany.
+The two Theophanos and Agnes had just ruled Germany and the Roman Empire, and Matilda of Canossa was ruling Italy, after all.
+But when Henry died in 1135, his nephew Stephen of Blois fought Matilda for power.
+Like Anna Comnena in Byzantium about the same time, Matilda fought Stephen for years, but she couldn't defeat him.

-But when Stephen died, in 1154, Matilda's son Henry II and his wife Eleanor of Aquitaine took over England (and Normandy, and Aquitaine which belonged to Eleanor, so altogether it was about half of modern France as well).
-Henry was a strong king.
-He spent time organizing England, as well as fighting against the French, and against Eleanor, who led a rebellion against Henry to try to get control of Aquitaine for herself.
+When Stephen died, in 1154, Matilda's son Henry II and his wife Eleanor of Aquitaine took over England (and Normandy, and Aquitaine which belonged to Eleanor, so altogether it was about half of modern France as well).
+With the help of his mother Matilda, Henry was a strong king.
+While Matilda ran Normandy, Henry organized England, as well as fighting against the French, and later against Eleanor, who led a rebellion against Henry to try to get control of Aquitaine for herself.

 In the Robin Hood stories, King John is the bad king who oppresses the poor and chases Robin Hood, and King Richard is the good king who comes back from his travels and pardons Robin Hood.
 Robin Hood probably never really existed, and the taxes really fell not on the poor but on richer people who had money.
 But the kings were real.